HS116/Covid-Webscraper-with-Twitter-Bot/README.md

 5.) store this data in a dictionary\
 Returned the dictionary of total confirmed cases in respective function, and also returned daily change in cases for respective function

 ## 3.)
-Tweeting the result
+Storing data in JSON files
+Since the values of the dictionaries were still strings, I had to first removed any special characters/punctuation such as commas or up arrows, and then convert the values to integer type.
+I achieved this by using a list comprehension of the items() of the original dictionary but with my changes, and then creating the new dictionary using dict().
+Also used Python context managers during file handling, and json.dump() to "dump" the JSON object in the file.

+## 4.)
+Created Graphs
+Used Matplotlib to make graphs, then saved them locally, and returned filepath of the graph image for future use.

+## 5.)
+Tweeted results
 Retrieved my twitter developer keys/tokens from local JSON file (not on Github because of Gitignore)\
 Used Tweepy library and my keys/tokens to make it easier to create the "auth" using the OAuthHandler, set the access_token of auth, and finally create my API\
-Used the result dictionaries from above functions to output the relevant data in a tweet by updating status
+Used the result dictionaries from above web scraping functions to output the relevant data in a tweet by updating status.\
+Similarly tweeted the matplotlib generated graph images by updating status.

 ## Extra
 Also used time decorators to measure the time taken for each particular data scraping function\